Students learning on the porthmeor art programme

 Monthly Workshops

 Our three day workshops run over weekends alongside individual 1-1 tutorials with the lead tutor.
 Students have said how much they value having three full days in the studio, allowing time to create, reflect, discuss and critique without pressure.
-Below is an indication to the content of the workshop weekends.
+Below is an indication to the content of the workshop weekends, please note these are subject to change.

 Harnessing Chance In Painting – Kate Southworth